Canary Dwarf dates back to 2000, when owner Marc Hindley was working in the local newspaper industry.

 She doesn’t like spiders, which is a bit strange for someone who works on the web.

-Russell joined us in 2012 and is one for the hardest working members of the team.
+Russell joined us in 2012 and is the ‘third man’ at Canary Dwarf.

 He’s never missed a day and often the one we turn to for inspiration.
 He makes great tea and coffee and is loved by customers and staff.

-In his spare time he likes to cool down and relax, and always jumps straight into action when the staff arrive at the office.
+In his spare time he likes to cool down and relax, and always jumps straight into action when customers arrive at the office.

 We still haven’t managed to convert him to WordPress though – the plugins aren’t compatible!